electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 ## A Framework
 {: .article_subtitle }
-Learning Out Loud is openly documenting the learning process, sharing resources along the way, and presenting the side-steps not as mistakes, but as crucial steps long the path.
+Learning Out Loud means openly documenting the learning process, sharing resources along the way, and presenting the side-steps not as mistakes, but as crucial steps long the path.
 You DO end with a list of resources, a path, and notes about the topic.
 But you also experience the joys, pains, and branching paths in real time.
 {: .article_paragraph }

 Note that this framework itself is a work-in-progress.
 I am "Learning Out Loud" what it means to "Learn Out Loud".